piotrsiupa/git-istash/tests/README.md

 A script that checks all the scripts in the projects (including the tests), using `shellcheck`.
 (For more information, run `shellcheck.sh --help`.)

+## `list.sh`
+A helper script that just prints the list of tests and allows filtering for essential / no-essential tests.
+(It's useful mostly to check if tests were correctly marked as non-essential.)

 ## `commons.sh`

 A helper file with utility functions for implementing tests.